The lifespan of small data solutions for Intermediate Long Wave equation (ILW): Introduction

 There have not been many developments in the well-posedness theory of the Intermediate Long Wave equations.
 Its close connection with the study of the two dimensional water waves equations makes it a very interesting model to understand.
 An extensive discussion of the ILW equation and related models can be found in the survey papers \cite{klein-saut}, and in the book \cite{KS2}.

-We are concerned with the Cauchy problem at low regularity for our equation \eqref{ilw}.The first global well-posedness result at the level of $H^s(\mathbb{R})$ was obtained in \cite{abfs} for the Sobolev index $s> 3/2$.
-The best known result is due to Molinet and Vento, \cite{MV} for $s\geq 1/2,$ the unconditional uniqueness holding for $s>1/2.$ Well-posedness in the range $-\frac12 \leq s< \frac{1}{2}$ appears to be an open question.
+We are concerned with the Cauchy problem at low regularity for our equation \eqref{ilw}.
+The first global well-posedness result at the level of $H^s(\mathbb{R})$ was obtained in \cite{abfs} for the Sobolev index $s> 3/2$.
+The best known results are due to Molinet and Vento , \cite{MV} for $s\geq 1/2,$ the unconditional uniqueness holding for $s>1/2,$ respectively to Molinet-Pilod-Vento \cite{Molinet2017OnWF} where well-posedness for ILW is achieved in $H^s$, $s>\frac{1}{4}$.
+Well-posedness in the range $-\frac12 \leq s< \frac{1}{4}$ appears to be an open question.

 Very few results are known concerning the global behavior of solutions.
-In \cite{MuPoSa}, extending previous results in \cite{MuPo} for the Benjamin-Ono equation, the authors establish local energy decay in increasing in time region $I(t)$ of space of order $t/\log (t )$ implying in particular the nonexistence of breathers inside the region $I(t)$ for any time t sufficiently large.
+In \cite{MuPoSa}, extending previous results in \cite{MuPo} for the Benjamin-Ono equation, the authors establish local energy decay in an increasing in time region $I(t)$ of space of size $t/\log (t )$ implying in particular the nonexistence of breathers inside the region $I(t)$ for any time t sufficiently large.

 Our goal in the present paper is two fold:

 \begin{enumerate}[label=\roman*)]